DavidFB94/hangman/README.md

 - **User input to start game**

-    - Makes sure the user has time to read the message/rules, and  has control over starting the game
+    - Makes sure the user has time to read the message/rules, and has control over starting the game.

 ![screenshot](documentation/features/feature02.png)